teja548/ArjunTrip/README.md

 # ArjunTrip
-A portal here we can book hotel rooms based on llocation
+A portal here we can book hotel rooms based on location string from 6th Nov